dichha/NorseTrip/README.md

 pip install django-ajax <br />
 pip install numpy <br />

 This is a slide for the final [presentation](https://drive.google.com/open?id=1Mw4YVcVNOzRt8wW0ojMX6PyHGr0ioM1rxW-7M1Qv-e8) on May 6th 2016.
-The demo was done live so we didn't put any artifacts about it in slides (wish had done) [-;
+The demo was done live so we didn't put any artifacts about it in slides.